 Thanks to online grocery shopping, you can all do it in the comforts of our home.
+In fact, you can even conveniently shop for Indian Grocery online.
 You just need to search and click items you need to buy on a retailer’s shopping website, and you have the option of whether to pick it up or have it delivered to your doorstep.

 Same-day delivery for groceries is becoming popular nowadays.
 This offering from significant retailers grew by 500% in 2018, according to CommonSense Robotics, a grocery e-commerce startup.
 This report, based on analysis of retailer data, states that click and collect locations from major grocery stores grew by 230% in the same year.
 Online grocery shopping has changed how retailers sell their products.

 The rise in grocery delivery was pioneered by Instacart, who partnered with more than 300 grocers to make grocery delivery widely available.
 The presence of Instacart fueled healthy competition in the industry as many retailers designed their delivery services.

 Delivery vs. Pickup

 When it comes to same-day deliveries and in-store pickups, most consumers prefer the former by a 4:1 ratio.
 However, most retailers have focused their resources on click and collect method.
 In 2018, Target was the only brick-and-mortar grocer that makes same-day delivery its primary focus.
 But is same-day delivery better?
 To even it out, here are the pros and cons of both grocery services: